 Betting on the NFL can be difficult, but it doesn’t have to be!
 Handicapping your own NFL matchups is one way to find your own unique angles on a matchup to try to take advantage of.

 There are endless ways to handicap an NFL matchup, so we’re going to try to break down NFL football handicapping formulas and how you can easily dissect any matchup to find your perfect bets.
-One of the easiest ways is to use NFL handicapping software.
+One of the easiest ways is to use The best NFL score predictors

 Check out this comprehensive review Z code system handicapping reviews

 When handicapping the Over/Under, the goal is to calculate your own prediction for how many points will be scored by both teams during a game.
 After reaching your own Over/Under line, compare it to the Over/Under line of the sportsbooks.

 If your Over/Under calculation is significantly higher or lower than that of the sportsbook, consider placing a wager on your formula’s number.

 Since the Over/Under line is a total of the points each team is expected to score, the handicapper will begin to break down the statistical pace in which the two teams play.

 Teams who possess the ball for long times and chew up clock will typically indicate a lower scoring game, while games including teams who average league-high numbers in plays ran will usually end in high scoring games.